vitejs/vite/docs/config/server-options.md

 The error that appears in the Browser when the fallback happens can be ignored.
 To avoid the error by directly bypassing reverse proxies, you could either:

+- configure the reverse proxy to proxy WebSocket too
 - set `server.strictPort = true` and set `server.hmr.clientPort` to the same value with `server.port`
 - set `server.hmr.port` to a different value from `server.port`